 WARNINGHimalayan balsam (Impatiens glandulifera) is listed under Schedule 9 to the Wildlife and Countryside Act 1981 with respect to England and Wales.
 As such, it is an offence to plant or otherwise allow this species to grow in the wild.

 It is recommended that this plant is controlled or eradicated, and you have a duty of care to prevent its spread from your property.
 You must handle and dispose of the plant in accordance with strict guidelines and legislation.
 Contact us, we can help.

-Japanese Knotweed Ltd are experienced contractors in the surveying and remediation of invasive non-native plant species.
-We will survey a site and establish the best method and price for control or eradication in accordance with the client’s requirements.
+Japanese Knotweed Ltd are experienced contractors in the surveying and remediation of invasive non-native plant species, including Himalayan balsam.
+We will survey a site and establish the best method and price for control or eradication in accordance with your requirements.
 Works are expertly undertaken by trained and certified operational staff, with all works fully recorded.
 By contacting us you benefit from:

 - FREE* Survey

 - A detailed investigation by an experienced surveyor

 - A professional Management Plan document to include; survey findings, remedial recommendations and costs